Frequently Asked Questions

 - Why Renewables?
 When we look at the future, or “tomorrow” we see an ever-increasing demand for electricity and we should be concerned about where we will get that energy.
 We advocate for a sustainable cleaner energy future.
 In the long run we feel the renewable solution is the best way to solve for the energy needs of tomorrow.

 - Where does your wind/cleaner energy come from?
-All our power comes from right here in the USA.
-We use 100% National wind, which can come from anywhere in the United States.
+All our power comes from North America.
+We use 100% North American Renewable Energy Certificates, which can come from anywhere in North America.

 What kind of results do you hope to achieve by switching to renewables?